boydaihungst/gvfs.yazi/README.md

 Supported protocols: MTP, SMB, SFTP, NFS, GPhoto2 (PIP), FTP, Google Drive, DNS-SD, DAV (WebDAV), AFP, AFC.

-Tested: MTP, GPhoto2 (PIP), DAV, SFTP, FTP
+Tested: MTP, GPhoto2 (PIP), DAV, SFTP, FTP.
+You may need to unlock and turn screen on to mount some devices (Android MTP, etc.)

 By default, `mount` only shows list of devices which has MTP, GPhoto2, AFC, AFP protocols.
 To mount other protocols, you need to install corresponding packages and mount them manually.